 Verified by Baylor Breast Care Center, September 2015.

-Paxman, the leading global expert in scalp cooling for cancer chemotherapy patients, has been granted Investigational Device Exemption (IDE) approval by the US Food and Drug Administration FDA and the multi-centre trial of the patented Paxman Scalp Cooling System for the prevention of chemotherapy induced alopecia will be conducted with 235 patients across a number of medical centres throughout the US.
+Paxman, the leading global expert in scalp cooling for cancer chemotherapy patients, was granted Investigational Device Exemption (IDE) approval by the US Food and Drug Administration FDA and the multi-centre trial of the patented Paxman Scalp Cooling System for the prevention of chemotherapy induced alopecia will be conducted with 235 patients across a number of medical centres throughout the US.

 Baylor Breast Care Center